Graduate Studies in Computer Science

 - The Supervisory Committee must agree that the Thesis is ready for defense

 The student is responsible for scheduling a date and time for the Thesis defense that is mutually agreeable to all the members of the Examination Committee.
 The student will ensure that the Department Chair receives the scheduled date and time at least 16 days in advance.
 The Department Chair will make a formal announcement of the upcoming Thesis defense at least 2 weeks in advance.

 The Department Chair will ensure that the Chair of the Graduate Studies receives the announcement at least two weeks in advance.
 The Thesis defense presentation will normally be chaired by the Department Chair.
 Immediately following the public presentation, an examination of the candidate is held.
 The Chair of Graduate Studies or his/her designate will be a non-voting member the Examination Committee.
 If the external examiner cannot attend the defense, he/she should submit (to the Department Chair) a list of questions to be asked to the candidate during the examination.
+The oral presentation shall not exceed 35 minutes.
 Normally, the public presentation and examination will not exceed 120 minutes.